A Guide To Self Assessment

 persons receiving foreign income

-You must register for self assessment with HM Revenue & Customs (HMRC).
-A ten-digit tax reference, called a Unique Taxpayer Reference will be generated and sent to you.
-This reference must be kept safe and secure.
+You must register for self-assessment with HM Revenue & Customs (HMRC).
+A ten-digit tax reference, called a Unique Taxpayer Reference (UTR), will be generated and sent to you.
+This reference must be kept safe and secure and is an important part of your ongoing financial planning as a director.

-HMRC will issue correspondence to you advising you when your tax return is due.
-This is usually issued in April.
+HMRC will issue correspondence advising when your tax return is due, usually in April.
 If you don’t receive any correspondence from HMRC, contact them to make them aware.

 Tax returns can be completed on paper or online.
-Sending online is quick, easy, and allows three months longer to send it.
+Submitting online is quicker, easier, and allows three months longer to file.
 You must sign up with HMRC for online submissions.

-You may wish to complete the tax return yourself, especially if your business income and expenditure is straightforward and easy.
+You may choose to complete the tax return yourself, particularly if your income and expenses are straightforward.

 What are the submission deadlines and penalties?